NellielProject/Nelliel/documentation/DEV-GUIDE.md

 In addition:
  - Ideal line length is 80 characters or less; soft limit is 120 characters.
  - Code follows Allman style (braces go on next line).
- - 4-space indentation for code; tabs are used for indentation of HTML.
+ - 4-space indentation for code; tabs are used for indentation of HTML, XML or other markup language.
  - Single quotes `' '` should be used for strings when practical.
  - No `?>` closing tags.
  - Constants should be ALL CAPS.